sprat/claylinux/README.md

 # claylinux

-Claylinux is a toolbox to build live OS images using some Dockerfiles and BuildKit.
+Claylinux is a toolbox to build OS images using Dockerfiles.

 This project is currently a **WORK IN PROGRESS**.